9bitbin/PizzaPartyBottomNavBar/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests if you have ideas to improve the app.

-## 📜 License

-This project is licensed under the **MIT License**.

 ## 📧 Contact

-If you have any questions or suggestions, feel free to reach out to me via email at [youremail@example.com].
+If you have any questions or suggestions, feel free to reach out to me via email at [shreh@farmingdale.edu].

 Enjoy your **Pizza Party App**! 🍕🎉